PXL-IT-NET/Guts-DotNetAdvanced/Chapter2_WPF_Controls/README.md

 In this exercise you'll have to apply styles on buttons.
 Add a style for buttons to your window resources so you can use it on multiple buttons in the window.
 Add 3 buttons to the window and try to make them resemble the screenshot as good as possible by applying your custom style.
-The background of the buttons should be a gradient that flows horizontally.
+The background of the buttons should be a gradient that flows vertically.
 It starts with the color *LimeGreen*, is *Green* in the middle and ends with the color *LimeGreen* again.

 The middle button should have a bigger font size.